Caitlín R. Kiernan

 World Fantasy Awardsfor Fantasy works; juried, with nominations from World Fantasy Con members

-Two Worlds and In Between (Subterranean Press) — collection — nomination
+Two Worlds and In Between: The Best of Caitlin R. Kiernan (Volume One) (Subterranean Press) — collection — nomination

 The Ammonite Violin & Others (Subterranean) — collection — nomination